carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/base/enc.md

 ```

 This function `forge.pkcs5.pbkdf2` generates a symmetric key based on the user's input and a random salt,
-allowing the password to be used as a key, in a secure way.
+allowing the password to be used as a key, securely.

 ## Symmetric Key generated using Diffie-Hellman

-The process of generating the symmetric key is explained in the [diffie-hellman](../extras/diffie-hell) page.
+The process of generating the symmetric key is explained in the [Diffie-Hellman](../extras/diffie-hell) page.

 ## Allowed encryption algorithms